 ‘I’m sorry kiddo, didn’t I tell you that I play four moves ahead?
 Make your move’ he replied with an over-exaggerated grin that had been border-line laughter.

 ‘Nice job Helena, let’s see now, there, you can’t beat the Queen!
 She is one evil mistress’ Gable replied.

-Dares contemplated and schemed, adopting old and new strategies and tactics that Gable had taught her, and with what one would term a strong poker face, she made her next move, and the next.
+Dares contemplated and schemed; adopting old and new strategies and tactics that Gable had taught her, and with what one would term as being a strong poker face, she made her next move, and then the next.

 ‘Nicely played kiddo, I am proud that I have taught you so well, maybe too well it would seem.’
 They both laughed and started a new game.

 ‘Say, did anything interesting happen during your first week then?’
 Gable asked.

 ‘Well just the usual phantom ship sightings; you know, sightings that the stations systems could not verify in the slightest, sound familiar?’ she asked, smiling broadly to showing her exaggerated description of what had happened.

 Gable then looked off into the distance before replying.

 ‘I can only imagine...well after what we saw earlier...we are going to have to look twice from now on that’s for sure!’ he agreed.